Passengers’ Legal Rights In Car Accidents

 Since a passenger doesn’t have to prove their own innocence, what do they have to prove?
 The first is liability of the defendant.
 If there are two drivers involved, one or both will most likely be considered negligent and held liable for incurred costs.
 In the case of two drivers, it is just like any other car accident case but with two sets of information and defendants.
 The passenger should get car insurance and contact information for both drivers, and file claims with each defendant’s insurance company separately.

-Even though it may seem obvious that one driver is more to blame than the other, the best course of action is to speak with a Sacramento CA accident lawyer and move forward with filing a claim against both drivers.
+Even though it may seem obvious that one driver is more to blame than the other, the best course of action is to speak with a Sacramento accident lawyer and move forward with filing a claim against both drivers.
 It is impossible to definitively anticipate the response of insurance companies or the court.
 California is a comparative fault state.
 This means that both drivers can be considered liable for some part of the accident.
-How at fault one party is deemed to be affects what percentage of the compensation they are required to pay.
+How much fault one party is deemed to have affects what percentage of the compensation they are required to pay.
 For example, if a passenger is seeking $100,000 and one party is considered 80% at fault and the other 20%, one party pays $80,000 and the other pays the remaining $20,000.

 If there was only one driver involved (such as the driver ran into a guardrail), it is most likely that the driver would be considered liable.
 Typically when a driver crashes into something, they are considered negligent.

 - Unanticipated object: if an object falls off the back of a truck or a deer unexpectedly enters the road, there was nothing the driver could do.